-Serbia: “Electric Power Industry of Serbia” denies the allegations of the Anti-Corruption Council on the sale of electricity30.
-April 2014. / News Serbia Energy
+Serbia: “Electric Power Industry of Serbia” denies the allegations of the Anti-Corruption Council on the sale of electricity, News Serbia Energy

 “Electric Power Industry of Serbia” denies the allegations of the Anti-Corruption Council on the sale of electricity.
 The data which the Anti-Corruption Council has obtained from”Electric Power Industry of Serbia” are absolutely correct, we claim that and after subsequently conducted verification of these information.